 When obtaining reports, it is important to update the competent authority on your intention and progress so that a decision is not made on the case while the report is pending.
 It is best to give an estimated timescale by which you anticipate the report will be ready.

 The policy on non-HBF/FFT reports is less generous, but still provides decisions to be delayed pending the provision of medical evidence (see https://www.gov.uk/government/publications/medical-evidence-non-medical-foundation-cases-instruction).
-This guidance is for protection claims, but the principle can also be applied in NRM cases where leave is sought.
+This guidance is for protection claims, but the principle can also be applied in NRM cases where leave is being sought.

 Once the first draft of the report is received, it is important to read through this with your client in order to amend any inaccuracies.